SergioLuisCardoso/SergioLuisCardoso/README.md

   Welcome to my Github profile.
 - I’m  Sergio Luis Cardoso and I live in São Paulo.
-- I’m interested in Technology.
+- I'm interested in everything that involves Technology.
 - I have knowledge in Javascript, HTML, CSS, Node, React, Bootstrap and Java.

 <br><br>